wycheng-uw/Incubator2021/Hindcast/README.md

 ## Scripts:
 - TK18.ipynb: Used to reproduce the results in TK18, except that using WWLLN data instead of NLDN.
+- GEFS_2d_variables_download.py: Used to download the GEFS hindcast dataset.

 ## Data Source:
 - GEFS: http://iridl.ldeo.columbia.edu/SOURCES/.Models/.SubX/.EMC/.GEFS/.hindcast/